 - A try-with-resources can be associated with catch and finally blocks. - Any catch and/or finally blocks will be executed after the declared resource(s) are closed. - You can specify more than one "closeable" resources if you separate them with a semicolon, the statement separator (;)

-Designing your own Exceptions
+11 Designing your own Exceptions

-The developer can create their own exceptions by extending the appropriate type of Exception.
-Example:
+The developer can create his/her own exceptions by extending the appropriate type of Exception.
+For example: